Chart Color Schemes

 Abbotsford hosts an older demographic, ranking in the top quartile nationwide

-Abbotsford's median age is 47 years, notably higher than Greater Sydney's average of 37 and exceeding the national average of 38 years.
-The 65-74 age group comprises 13.9% of Abbotsford's population compared to Greater Sydney.
-Conversely, the 25-34 cohort is less prevalent at 8.2%.
-Post-2021 Census data indicates that the 15-24 age group grew from 8.2% to 10.0%, while the 25-34 cohort declined from 10.0% to 8.2%.
-By 2041, Abbotsford's age profile is projected to change significantly.
-The 75-84 cohort is expected to grow by 63%, adding 322 residents to reach 838.
-Residents aged 65 and above will drive 91% of population growth, highlighting demographic aging trends.
-Meanwhile, population declines are projected for the 25-34 and 45-54 cohorts.
+Abbotsford's median age is 47 years, which is higher than Greater Sydney's average of 37 years and exceeds the national average of 38 years.
+The 65-74 age group constitutes 13.9% of Abbotsford's population, compared to Greater Sydney's percentage.
+Conversely, the 25-34 cohort makes up only 8.2%.
+According to post-2021 Census data, the 15-24 age group has increased from 8.2% to 10.0%, while the 25-34 cohort has decreased from 10.0% to 8.2%.
+By 2041, demographic modeling projects significant changes in Abbotsford's age profile.
+The 75-84 cohort is expected to grow by 66%, adding 335 residents to reach 843.
+Residents aged 65 and above will drive 86% of population growth, indicating a trend towards demographic aging.
+Meanwhile, the 25-34 and 0-4 age cohorts are projected to decline in population.